jeremy-rifkin/libassert/README.md

 ![](screenshots/i.png)

 **A note on performance:** I've kept the impact of `assert`s at callsites minimal.
-A lot of logic is required to process assertion failures once they happen.
-Because assertion fails are *the coldest* path in a binary, I'm not concerned with performance in the assertion processor as long as it's not noticeably slow.
+A lot of logic is required to process assertion failures once they happen but failures are *the coldest* path in a binary, I'm not concerned with performance in the assertion processor as long as it's not noticeably slow.
+Automatic expression decomposition requires a lot of template shenanigans which is not free.

 **A note on automatic expression decomposition:** In automatic decomposition the assertion processor is only able to obtain a the string for the full expression instead of the left and right parts